-For costs borne during the evidence gathering process as described in Section IV(C)(1)(ii) (Factor 2 - Quality of Adjudication) above, the litigant could seek to recover all these costs from the defendant, but it is at the court's discretion to decide if such costs should be awarded.
+For costs borne during the evidence gathering process as described in Factor 2-Quality of Adjudication, the litigant could seek to recover all these costs from the defendant, but it is at the court's discretion to decide if such costs should be awarded.

-As China has no discovery proceedings, patent litigation in China is generally less costly than litigation in the U.S. and elsewhere, where extensive documentary discovery and oral depositions are typical.
+As China has no discovery proceedings, patent litigation in China is generally less costly than litigation in the U.S., where extensive documentary discovery and oral depositions are typical.
 Litigants in China also have a fair chance to recover reasonable expenses, including attorney fees and court fees so long as sufficient evidence is presented to the court.